lightmeter/lightmeter.github.io/index.md

 > Time settings tip: Dial in the lenses focal length as time, so camera shake is reduced. e.g. for a *50mm* lens dial in *60* which is the closest matching time

-The above tips show you a range of possible exposures that all lead to the same exposure.

 Bokeh lovers choose the smallest possible aperture whereas landscape photographers often tend to the largest aperture that is possible without camera shake.

 The light meter offers an auto exposure mode that uses the Apple camera exposure algorithm, or you just touch into your scene for spot measurement.
 In spot meter mode the exposure is locked and you can make your reading or investigate the scene for over and underestimations.